qmk/qmk_firmware/keyboards/ergodox/keymaps/ordinary/readme.md

 ## The Base Layout ##

-* *White Keys* are all the normal characters and symbols in all the normal locations (except for the brackets).
+* *White Keys* are all the normal characters and symbols in all the normal locations (except for the brackets, and who touch-types brackets?).
 * *Modifier Keys* are light yellow and in the traditional locationn at the bottom of the keyboard: Control, Option, Command, plus Hyper and Meh.
+Modifier keys are only found on the base layout.
 * *Shift Keys* are dark yellow, found on the outsides of the keyboard.
-Capitals Shift (traditional shift) is found in the usual place and above that is found Symbol Shift, Media Shift, and Special Shift (Shift Lock).
+Capitals Shift (traditional Shift) is found in the usual place and above that are Symbol Shift, Media Shift, and Special Shift (Shift Lock).
 * Several of the shift keys double for entry of characters which would typically be in those locations.
 * *Thumb Keys* shown in orange are for text navigation and manipulation.
 * The keys under pinky fingers and index fingers will *reverse* the keyboard layout.
-* *Escape* is red and it is always found in that location no matter what.
+* *Escape* is red and it is always found in that location (*except* when the layout is reversed).

 ![Ordinary base layout](ordinary-base.png)